Hotels near Jacobs Park Swimming Pool

 Which hotels near Jacobs Park Swimming Pool have suites or extra space?

-Which hotels near Jacobs Park Swimming Pool have an in-room kitchen or kitchenette?
+Which hotels near Jacobs Park Swimming Pool have a full in-room kitchen?

 Which hotels near Jacobs Park Swimming Pool have connecting rooms?